Filmos/inquirer-command-prompt/README.md

 ]
 ```

+##### autocompleteIgnoreCase

+This is an optional boolean, set to `false` by default.
+If it is set to `true`, letter casing will be ignored when searching for possible autocompletions.

 ##### short

 The `short` option is optional and by default it is set to `false`.
 If set to `true` it cuts the suggestion leaving only the part that has not been already typed.
 For example, if there are the following command available